Baeldung/learn-java-logging/README.md

-# Learn Java Logging - Logback
+# Learn Java Logging - Logging Facade

-This is the codebase for Module "Logback".
+This is the codebase for Module "Logging Facade".

 ======